 The Bottom Line

-If you manage a self-managed HOA and you're looking for genuinely free software that covers all the basics, KindHOA is the only option that checks every box without a monthly fee.
+If you manage a self-managed HOA and you're looking for genuinely free software that covers operational basics — online dues, maintenance, documents, elections, and resident communication — KindHOA Good Neighbor is the strongest match in this list with a $0/month subscription.

-- Designed for professional property managers, not volunteer boards
+- Enterprise PM tools (Buildium, AppFolio) are built for professional managers, not volunteer boards.

 Start for free at kindhoa.com — no credit card, no trial period, no catch.

-Disclosure: This article is written by the KindHOA team.
+Disclosure: This article is written by the KindHOA Editorial Team.
 We've tried to be fair and accurate about competitors, but we obviously have a perspective.
 Do your own research and try any software before committing.